GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/fledge/index.md

 or interest groups: ad selection is done on the user's browser.

 In other words, FLEDGE keeps your interests and browsing activity private.
-For example, if you visit an online shoe store and show an interest in running shoes, and then visit a news site, the advertiser (the shoe store) doesn't learn what pages you're viewing and the publisher site that displays ads (the news site) doesn't learn about your interest in running shoes.
+For example, if you visit an online shoe store and show an interest in running shoes, and then visit a news site that displays ads (a publisher), the advertiser (the shoe store) doesn't learn what pages you're viewing on the news site and the publisher (the news site) doesn't learn about your interest in running shoes.

 ## How does FLEDGE work?